January 20, 2022

 Hiring someone to produce product photography for your website saves your business time and allows you to use resources more efficiently.
 A photography studio’s process is built around speed and precision; a business team, on the other hand, has a business to run, and photography is a difficult project to manage on top of sales and growth.

-A professional studio handles all of the shooting, quality control, post-production, and editing – which are time-consuming and costly undertakings for a business.
+A professional studio handles all of the shooting, quality control, post-production, and editing – time-consuming and costly undertakings for a business.
 Plus, if you’re doing it yourself rather than entrusting an expert, there’s no guarantee that you’ll get the quality you want.
 And as we mentioned before, quality matters for website product photography.

 There’s another area where DIY photography falls short: it isn’t scalable.
 For distributors and retailers that manage hundreds of suppliers and thousands of products, in-house photography is a daunting – if not impossible – task.